littlehorse-enterprises/frontend-boilerplate/README.md

     better code quality and error checking.
 - 🔧 Prettier: An opinionated code formatter that enforces consistent code style for better code readability.
-- 🌍 Vercel: CI/CD integration with Vercel for seamless deployment and hosting of Next.js applications.

 ## Quick Start 🚀